hobarthackerspace/hobarthackerspace.github.io/_pages/about.md

 ## About us

+From Wikipedia:

+> A hackerspace (also referred to as a hacklab, makerspace, or
+> hackspace) is a community-operated workspace where people with common
+> interests, often in computers, technology, science, digital art or
+> electronic art, can meet, socialise and/or collaborate.

 Hobart Hackerspace Inc. was founded in 2012 after a successful crowd funding campaign which was designed to not only raise money, but to also gauge the interest in opening a dedicated community workshop dedicated to technology and art.
-After many months of searching, a license was signed with the Tasmanian Department of Health and Human Services to utilise one of the guardhouses at 2 St Johns Ave, New Town, on the edge of the former St Johns Park orphanage.
+After many months of searching, a license was signed with the Tasmanian Department of Health and Human Services to utilise one of the heritage guardhouses at 2 St Johns Ave, New Town.

 We are still in this building, though quickly outgrowing it so have begun the search for a new home, hopefully with higher ceilings and more